auberginehill/get-installed-windows-updates/README.md

                 </p>
                 <p>
                     <li><p><code>Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine</code><br />
                     This command is altering the Windows PowerShell rights to enable script execution in the default (<code>LocalMachine</code>) scope, and defines the conditions under which Windows PowerShell loads configuration files and runs scripts in general.
 In Windows Vista and later versions of Windows, for running commands that change the execution policy of the <code>LocalMachine</code> scope, Windows PowerShell has to be run with elevated rights (<dfn>Run as Administrator</dfn>).
-The default policy of the default (<code>LocalMachine</code>) scope is "<code>Restricted</code>", and a command "<code>Set-ExecutionPolicy Restricted</code>" will "<dfn>undo</dfn>" the changes made with the original example above (had the policy not been changed before).
+The default policy of the default (<code>LocalMachine</code>) scope is "<code>Restricted</code>", and a command "<code>Set-ExecutionPolicy Restricted</code>" will "<dfn>undo</dfn>" the changes made with the original example above (had the policy not been changed before...).
 Execution policies for the local computer (<code>LocalMachine</code>) and for the current user (<code>CurrentUser</code>) are stored in the registry (at for instance the <code>HKLM:\Software\Policies\Microsoft\Windows\PowerShell\ExecutionPolicy</code> key), and remain effective until they are changed again.
 The execution policy for a particular session (<code>Process</code>) is stored only in memory, and is discarded when the session is closed.</p>
                         <p>Parameters:
                             <ul>
                                 <table>